-Pepsi Egypt’s been hitting singles with its new nostalgia ads.
-But will it make a home-run?
+Pepsi has been hitting single with its new nostalgia ads.
+Will it make a home-run?

 Over the past years, Pepsi’s global direction has been to invest in getting celebrities; to affiliate its brand name with popular figures, especially in football.
 But is this direction engaging people in the new digital era?
 Does it make it easy for the brand to pick up on the community’s online content and build stories around this platform?
 Apparently not.